I'm Honey!

 The Caregiver’s Guide to Self-Care: Maintaining Balance and Well-being

 Today’s story was written by Andrea Pflaumer, who usually offers us sage style advice for us women over 50.
 But today, she muses on a topic that I have become all too familiar with over the past year of my life — caregiving.
+As we age, caregiving needs and challenges can shift, and people of different ages face unique physical and emotional health risks.
 I’ve recently shared the story of how I felt that my life shrunk when I took on the role of caregiver.
 Since then, I have written a follow-up detailing how to take joy in solitary pleasures here, as many of you have reached out, and I understand how important this topic is.
 Read on to get Andrea’s heartfelt (and just plain good) advice on how to care for yourself when you are in a caretaking role.

 holding hands in a garden showing the importance of caring for yourself when you are a caregiver and caretaker